datastax/kaap/docs/api-reference.md

-TLS configurations related to the proxy component.
+TLS configurations related to the Proxy component.

 <table>
     <thead>